bitrise-io/devcenter/_articles/reviews/Enable or disable a Step draft.md

 ## Disabling a Step

-If you do not want to remove a Step from your workflow but you don't want it to run, you can disable it, using the `run_if` property.
+If you do not want to remove a Step from your workflow but you don't want it to run, you can disable it, using a `run_if` expression.

 1. Open your app's `bitrise.yml` file.
 2. Find the Step that you want to disable.